Robust Bayesian FDR Control using Bayes Factors, with Applications to Multi-tissue eQTL Discovery: Notation and Setup

+In particular, the parameter $\pi_0$ represents the proportion of the data generated from the respective null hypothesis and is typically unkonwn.
+Finally, we assume that the tests are mutually independent conditional on $\pi_0$, i.e.,

-Under the hierarchical mixture model, the multiple testing problem can be framed as a decision problem with respect to $\Zv$.
-Let the function $\delta_i(\Yv)$ denote a decision (0 or 1) on $Z_i$ based on {\em all} the available observed data, and define $D:= \sum_{i=1}^m \delta_i$.
-Following the formulation of \cite{Mueller2006}, we define the False Discovery Proportion (FDP) as the proportion of false discoveries among total discoveries, i.e.,
+Under the above hierarchical mixture model, the simultaneous hypothesis testing can be framed as a {\em joint} decision problem with respect to $\Zv$.
+Let $\delta_i$ denote a decision (0 or 1) on $Z_i$ based on all the observed data, and define $D:= \sum_{i=1}^m \delta_i$.
+Following the formulation of \cite{Mueller2006}, we define the False Discovery Proportion (FDP) as the proportion of false discoveries among total discoveries, i.e., $ \FDP := \frac{\sum_{i=1}^m \delta_i (1-Z_i)}{D \vee 1}$.
+The Bayesian False Discovery Rate is naturally defined as the expectation of FDP conditional on $\Yva$, i.e.,